Robert J. Schneider

 "Tell me about your mother's sister in California."

 "My mother and I used to visit Aunt Katherine about once a year.
 My father was not a flier so he never accompanied us to California.
 When I was older I sometimes visited Katherine on my own.
 But then her health began to suffer and our visits became less frequent.
-I've not visited her since she sold her house in Malibu and moved into an assisted living facility in Pasadena two years ago."
+I've not visited her since she sold her house in Malibu and moved into an assisted living facility in Pasadena a year or so ago."

 "Does she know of your parents' deaths?"